-Raducanu to face Garcia in Indian Wells
+Raducanu to face Garcia at Indian Wells

 "I think it's amazing that they are even able to compete and play tennis."

-In the men's singles, Andy Murray plays his first round match against Taro Daniel of Japan and qualifier Liam Broady takes on Serbia's Miomir Kecmanovic.
+In the men's singles, Andy Murray plays his first-round match against Taro Daniel of Japan and qualifier Liam Broady takes on Serbia's Miomir Kecmanovic.